Chart Color Schemes

 The level of general health in Athelstone is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Athelstone exhibits superior health outcomes with both young and elderly residents showing low prevalence of common health conditions.
+Athelstone shows above-average health outcomes with both younger and older age groups having low prevalence of common health conditions.

-The area has a private health cover rate of approximately 53%, which is higher than the average SA2 area (~5,222 people).
+Its private health cover rate leads that of the average SA2 area at approximately 53% of the total population (around 5,228 people).
 The most prevalent medical conditions are arthritis and mental health issues, affecting 7.7% and 6.9% of residents respectively.
-Notably, 71.0% of residents report being completely free from medical ailments, compared to 71.5% across Greater Adelaide.
-Athelstone has a higher proportion of seniors aged 65 and over at 21.3% (2,118 people), compared to the 19.8% in Greater Adelaide.
-Health outcomes among seniors in Athelstone are particularly robust, outperforming the general population in health metrics.
+About 71.0% of residents report being completely free from medical ailments, compared to 71.5% across Greater Adelaide.
+Approximately 21.3% of residents are aged 65 and over (around 2,120 people), which is higher than the 19.8% in Greater Adelaide.
+Health outcomes among seniors in Athelstone are particularly strong, outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health